bernhardAxonIvy/doc/source/engine-guide/tool-reference/engine-cockpit.rst

 Global Variables
 ----------------

-The view **global variables** shows you all global variables which are defined for every application.
+The view **Global Variables** shows you all global variables which are defined for every application.
 They can be configured on the project or set in the :ref:`app-yaml` file.
 You can switch the environment at the top.
 To add a new variable click on the :guilabel:`New` button.
 If you want to edit a variable click on the :guilabel:`Pencil` button or the :guilabel:`Delete` button to delete one.
+To delete a global variable you have to remove it on the **Default** environment.
+Deleting one on a specific environment only resets it to its default value.

 .. figure:: images/engine-cockpit-configuration-variables.png